aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

 ## AWS Cloud WAN and VPC IPAM integration for automating VPC routing tables

 AWS Cloud WAN is a service that you can use to build, manage, and monitor a unified global network that connects resources running across your cloud and on-premises environments.
 Cloud WAN ensures dynamic route propagation across multiple regions.
 For a sample deployment that spans across 2 regions: you'll create VPC attachments into Cloud WAN segments.
-Cloud WAN will ensure that each VPC's CIDR is dynamically propagated across regions.
-To ensure that bi-directional connectivity works between your VPCs, you'll need to update each VPCs' routing tables to provide network connectivity for workloads that reside within the VPCs.
+Cloud WAN will ensure that each VPC's CIDR is dynamically propagated across regions, but doesn't propagate routes within VPCs' routing tables.
+To ensure that bi-directional connectivity works between your VPCs, you'll need to update each VPCs' routing tables to provide network connectivity for workloads that reside within those VPCs.
 This is illustrated in Figure-1 below:

 ![Figure-1: Updating VPC routing tables](./img/Figure-1.png)